Carefully managing distributions from your portfolio during retirement can help you save on taxes, leaving you more

 Smoothing Out Your Income

 The idea behind income smoothing is that, when reported income spikes during retirement, so does your average tax bracket, and therefore the taxes you will owe.
 Therefore, it is more tax efficient to smooth out the distributions you take from your retirement account.
 This can prevent higher income levels being realized in any given year, which would push you into higher tax brackets.

 Why would anyone take a meaningfully larger withdrawal than they need to support their retirement spending?
 Sometimes it is out of their control.
 The most common reason is what’s known as required minimum distributions, or RMDs.
-Under the RMDs tax-code mandate, retirees must begin tapping their tax-deferred retirement accounts by age 72 or, if you reached age 70 ½ in 2019 or earlier, age 70 ½, using a formula calibrated to draw down the account over the course of an average retirement—or face steep penalties.
-(Note: The Setting Every Community Up for Retirement Enhancement Act of 2019, commonly referred to as the SECURE Act, increased the RMD beginning age to 72 from 70½ for those individuals who turn age 70½ in 2020 or later).
+Under the RMDs tax-code mandate, retirees must begin tapping their tax-deferred retirement accounts by age 72 (or, if you reached age 70 ½ in 2019 or earlier, by age 70 ½),1 using a formula calibrated to draw down the account over the course of an average retirement -- or face steep penalties.

 Mind Your RMDs